 Churchtown Farm is in Highertown and as the name suggests is right next to the Church.
-There has been a working flower farm at Churchtown for at least 70 years but a lot of the farm buildings are quite new to cope with the expansion that the farm has enjoyed since 2000.
-Tucked behind the tall hedges, that protect the farm from Atlantic gales, is a hive of industry sending gift boxes of island grown scented flowers all over the country.
+There has been a working flower farm at Churchtown for well over 100 years.
+Tucked behind the tall hedges, that protect the farm from Atlantic gales, is a hive of activity sending gift boxes of island grown scented flowers all over the country.

-St Martin's is 2 miles long and about 1/4 mile wide, with a road that runs from one quay to the other and plenty of footpaths that crisscross the island.
-The biggest attraction on St Martin's is the stunning scenery, consisting of exotic flora, pristine white sandy beaches and pretty stone cottages.
-Form Easter to October people come on holiday to enjoy island life but even in the height of summer the island rarely feels crowed and it isn't unusual to have a whole beach to yourself.
+St Martin's is 2 miles long and about 1/4 mile wide, with a road that runs from one end to the other and plenty of footpaths that crisscross the island.
+The biggest attraction on St Martin's is the stunning scenery, particularly the many white sandy beaches dotted all around the coast.
+From Easter to October the island welcomes people coming on holiday to enjoy island life but even in the height of summer the island rarely feels crowded.

 People often have questions about day to day island life.
 There is a well stocked general store and post office, a bakery and plenty of produce sold from honesty stalls.
 Many people place orders online from the Co-op on St Mary’s.

 Our electricity comes from the mainland, as well as quite a lot of roof top solar panels.
 Water comes from a mixture of private wells and a small water system managed by South West Water.
 Fuel for vehicles, like anything else we use, comes in by freight boat and has to be collected from one of the two quays.